kluverp/ESP32-Nextion-OTA/README.md

 Since there was no library for the ESP32 IDF, I decided to write my own.
 Maybe it's helpful to someone.

 The code uses the esp_http_library for making the API call.

+I compiled this verion against v3.2 for the ESP IDF